 The individual user stories were first brainstormed and organized on paper.
 They were later added as Issues on GitHub (See Appendix A) to visualise them in a more accessible manner.
 This would also provide a quantifiable way of measuring the weekly and overall progress made.
-Using the risk and value ratio of each issue, they were then organized using MoSCoW (Must, Should, Could and Won’t) to prioritize the tasks for each respective sprint.
+Using the risk and value ratio of each issue, they were then organized using a MoSCoW prioritization technique (Must, Should, Could and Won’t) to prioritize the tasks for each respective sprint.
 Finally, a T-Shirt sizing method was used to judge the size of each task at hand and how long it would take to implement.
 The researcher could then organize each user story into sprints that would be completed each week.
 Intermittent user testing and feedback would replace the usual client meetings that would normally conclude each sprint of development.

 From this, a project development plan was made as a timeline for the product.
-This would indicate each phase of development so it could provide the researcher a better understanding of the estimated time to complete the sprints, the important dependencies, milestones and deadlines to meet, in addition to the resources needed to accomplish each phase.
+This would indicate each phase of development so it could provide the researcher a better understanding of the estimated time to complete the sprints, the important milestones and deadlines to meet, in addition to the resources needed to accomplish each feature.
 (See Appendix B)

 Design